How K-pop took over the world — as told by one fan who rode the wave

 - Yoon says broadening that appeal has been a very deliberate move.

-- "You're seeing this really clear intention on the part of these management and entertainment labels, and companies, to create international-facing groups," she told NPR.
+- "You're seeing this really clear intention on the part of these management and entertainment labels, and companies, to create international-facing groups," she told All Things Considered's Ailsa Chang.
 "So you will have groups with members who are not Korean, and that is totally on purpose."

 Want more on pop culture?
 Listen to Consider This explore if we are currently witnessing the death of movie stars.